 Fields marked with an asterisk (*) are mandatory.

 Complete the form below and we will contact you to arrange an appointment.
 You will need to bring a current referral letter from a GP or optometrist to your consultation.
 If you are interested in laser eye surgery and require a referral letter, an appointment can be arranged with one of our optometrists to organise this.

 Complete the form below and we will send you more information about laser eye surgery.
 Fields marked with an asterisk (*) are mandatory.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department instead.

 Your child should have a comprehensive eye examination with an optometrist from around 3 years of age, unless an eye problem is noticed prior to this.
 If there are any concerns, your child may be referred to an ophthalmologist for further investigation and/or management.
 Early detection of any eye problem will ensure prompt treatment and help to minimise any vision loss or visual dysfunction.

 Tests that may be performed during a paediatric ophthalmology exam include:

-It’s important to remember that refractive errors, lazy eye (amblyopia), congenital cataracts and congenital glaucoma are life-long conditions.
+It’s important to remember that some eye conditions such as refractive errors, lazy eye (amblyopia), congenital cataracts and congenital glaucoma are life-long conditions.
 Ongoing review appointments are required, especially in the first few months after diagnosis and as the child gets older and their visual needs change.